DWEB

 DWEB (99.9 FM) is a radio station owned and operated by Filipinas Broadcasting Network.
 The station's studio and transmitter are located at the Municipal Public Market, Brgy.
 San Antonio, Poblacion, Nabua.

 Established in 1980, DWEB is the pioneer FM station in the province.
 It was formerly located in Naga from until 2010, when it relocated to Nabua.
 It used to carry a modern rock format during the 1990s and 2000s.
 It is currently part of the Bicol Media Network Group.

 Incident

 Two DWEB radio journalists were killed within a year.
 Miguel Belen was assassinated July 9, 2010, by an alleged member of the New People's Army.
 Romeo Olea, who was radio show host of "Anything Goes," was assassinated June 13, 2011, after receiving death threats for his sharp political commentary.

 Franchise Issue

 On February 3, 2022, the NTC Region V questioned the station for its current broadcast area when it was located in Brgy.
 Tabuco, Naga, Camarines Sur, according to its documents.
+By this time, it was known as Radyo Rinconada.
 It went off the air from February 12 to 18, when it returned on air as simply DWEB.